-NOTE 4 - TRANSACTIONS WITH SERVICE COMPANY
+NOTE 3 - TRANSACTIONS WITH A SERVICE COMPANY

-The School entered into an agreement with Charter School Services Corporation, Inc. ("CSSC") to provide consulting and professional services to the School.
-CSSC manages the finances and ledger and makes recommendations to the School's management and independent board of directors, who make the final determinations regarding polices and contracts.
+The School entered into an agreement with Building Hope Services, LLC., ("Building Hope") to provide consulting and professional services to the School.
+Building Hope manages the finances and ledger and makes recommendations to the School's management and independent board of directors, who make the final determinations regarding polices and contracts.

-In providing consulting and professional services to the School, officers of the CSSC may not serve as members of the Board of Directors of the School.
-The agreement began on November 25th, 2013 and it is a five-year agreement with a School option to renew.
+In providing consulting and professional services to the School, officers of Building Hope may not serve as members of the Board of Directors of the School.
 The contract calls for a consulting and professional services fee equal to \$100 per student per month for accounting services and \$100 per student for online registration system.
-During the year ended June 30, 2016, the School incurred service fees of \$24,800.
-At June 30, 2016, the School had \$2,525 due to CSSC.
+During the year ended June 30, 2021, the School incurred service fees of \$54,431.
+At June 30, 2021, the School had \$3,460 due to Building Hope.